IEEE Bionic Arm

 Biggest Challenge

-One of the biggest challenges was building a firmware foundation that could support signal acquisition and control while remaining understandable to a multidisciplinary team.
-I addressed that by standardizing documentation and subsystem interfaces alongside the implementation.
+One of the biggest challenges was building a firmware foundation that could process real-time inputs and drive coordinated actuation while remaining understandable to a multidisciplinary team.
+I addressed that by modeling the control flow as a finite-state machine and standardizing documentation and subsystem interfaces alongside the implementation.

 Validation and Testing